If you love immersing in destinations that nature has been generous too, look no further.

 The itinerary below can be as short as 6-days and as leisurely as 10+ days.

-Check out this popular route: You leave (1) Kampala, stopover at the (2) Equator, and have lunch in (3) Mbarara.
-Reach (4) Bwindi Impenetrable NP and go gorilla trekking.
-Continue on to (5) Queen Elizabeth NP for a game drive and boat cruise.
+Check out this popular route: You leave (1) Kampala, stopover at the (2) Ziwa Rhino Sanctuary, and have lunch.
+Reach (4) Murchison Falls NP and go on a game drive and boat launch.
+Continue on to (5) for a game drive and boat cruise.
 Afterward, head over to (6) Kibale Forest NP for chimp trekking.
 Stop by (7) Fort Portal for lunch and shopping before reaching (8) Entebbe/Kampala.
 Enjoy the many activities in-between.

 Wildlife Sanctuaries: Air Balloon: Waterfalls: Horseback Riding: Canoe Rides: Sports Fishing: Golf: Nightlife City: Equator Crossing: